dotherightthing/control-traktor/README.md

 ## Release

-1. Run `npm run changelog`
+1. Tag the latest commit with the message `Bump version`
-2. Tag the latest commit with the message `Bump version`
+2. Push to Github and an action will run to generate a new *Release*
-3. Push to Github and an action will run to generate a new *Release*
+3. Open [the Releases page](https://github.com/dotherightthing/control-traktor/releases) > select the release > edit > Select Previous tag > Generate release notes

 ## Screenshots